finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

 # **get_existing_instrument_capabilities**
 > InstrumentCapabilities get_existing_instrument_capabilities(identifier, model=model, effective_at=effective_at, as_at=as_at, instrument_scope=instrument_scope, recipe_scope=recipe_scope, recipe_code=recipe_code)

-[EXPERIMENTAL] GetExistingInstrumentCapabilities: Retrieve capabilities of an existing instrument identified by LUID.
+GetExistingInstrumentCapabilities: Retrieve capabilities of an existing instrument identified by LUID.
 These include instrument features, and if model is provided it also includes supported address keys and economic dependencies.
 Given an lusid instrument id provides instrument capabilities, outlining features, and, given the model, the capabilities also include supported addresses as well as economic dependencies.

 Returns instrument capabilities containing useful information about the instrument and the model.
 This includes  - features corresponding to the instrument e.g. Optionality:American, Other:InflationLinked  - supported addresses (if model provided) e.g. Valuation/Pv, Valuation/DirtyPriceKey, Valuation/Accrued  - economic dependencies (if model provided) e.g. Cash:USD, Fx:GBP.USD, Rates:GBP.GBPOIS